PawanSekhon/PawanSekhonBookStore/PawanSekhonBookStore/README.txt

 added the coverType.js file

 added product class in .Models project and made the class public in it amd added code to build the blueprints of this class.

+added the migration and updated the database.

+              STAMP :       20231121074611_AddProductToDb.cs